xingpz2008/dealerless-FSS_public/src/README.md

 ## Files

 Naming rules: Files staring with `2pc` implements dealer-less FSS or its related functions, otherwise, it is modifed from LLAMA framework.
-Refer to the [original LLAMA documentation](https://github.com/mpc-msri/EzPC/blob/master/FSS/README.md) for their original usage.
+Refer to [LLAMA documentation](https://github.com/mpc-msri/EzPC/blob/master/FSS/README.md) for their original usage.

 * `deps/` - This directory contains the external code on which our codebase depends, including AES implementation, Millionaire protocol, Oblivious Transfer and other Utils.
 See respective files for the copyright information.
 * `2pc_api.cpp` and `2pc_api.h` - This file contains the implementations of FSS-based building blocks.